Voluntary work in Armenia

 Yerevan is Armenia’s capital city, and is one of the world’s oldest cities, with a history dating back to the 8th century BC, making this destination both a historical and cultural goldmine.
 The large metropolitan city is home to important landmarks such as the Mother Armenia statue and the Erebuni Fortress is considered to be the birthplace of the city.
 Located at the bottom of Mount Ararat, voluntary work in Armenia is popular in this city due to the work that needs to be done to continue to develop this historic city.

-Volunteering in Armenia
+Volunteering projects in Armenia

 Voluntary work in Armenia encompasses a variety of roles and opportunities, primarily working with people but also including roles such as archeology and manual work, such as building houses; due to the economic downfall in the 1990s many families were unable to finish reconstruction of their homes following the earthquake in the late 80s leaving around 65,000 families in need of housing improvements.
 Volunteering in Armenia on home building projects means you have the opportunity to improve the lives of locals, as many families live in shipping containers as a result of the immense economic and social problems, so you have the chance to make a positive impact by building new homes or finishing the reconstruction of damaged buildings.